 - The 2014-15 state budget enacted laws that prohibit including the results of the grades 3-8 ELA and mathematics assessments on a student's permanent record until December 31, 2018.
-This provision of the law was extended in 2018 and was made permanent by the Board of Regents in April 2019.3 - Districts must notify parents that test results are not included in their student's permanent record but are being used for diagnostic purposes. - Results may be used for promotion or placement decisions only if used as one of multiple measures and is not the primary factor. - Districts must notify parents annually how placement decisions are made and how the policy was developed. - The ability for districts to use the results for remediation was reduced by action of the Regents.
+This provision of the law was extended in 2018 and was made permanent by the Board of Regents in April 2019. - O Districts must notify parents that test results are not included in their student's permanent record but are being used for diagnostic purposes. - Results may be used for promotion or placement decisions only if used as one of multiple measures and is not the primary factor. - Districts must notify parents annually how placement decisions are made and how the policy was developed. - The ability for districts to use the results as the only measure for remediation was removed by action of the Regents.
 Historically, students who performed below Level 3 (proficiency) would receive Academic Intervention Services (AIS).
-With the initial roll-out of the Common Core Learning Standards (CCLS), SED anticipated student scores would drop and chose to provide flexibility to school districts to determine what services, if any, would be provided to students.
-SED has been extending the regulatory language on AIS eligibility criteria on an almost annual basis.
-The latest amendment was in June 2017.4 The item notes that SED recommends delaying the establishment of the standard setting panel until the 2019-20 school year to ensure appropriate alignment with the Next Generation English Language Arts and Mathematics Learning Standards and corresponding assessments.
-Later guidance provided by SED explains that this panel will be convened following the spring 2021 administration of the Grades 3-8 tests.
+Beginning with the roll-out of the Common Core Learning Standards (CCLS), SED has provided flexibility to school districts to determine what services, if any, would be provided to students.
+Beginning with the 2019-20 school year, districts were required to implement a two-step identification process.
+Students who perform at or below a certain scale score on one or more of the state assessments in ELA or math would be identified initially.
+Districts then use a district-developed procedure that takes into consideration multiple measures of student performance.
+However, districts have the ability to provide services to any student determined, through a district-developed procedure, to be at risk of not achieving the state standards.